aurghya-0/course-materials/Converted_C_guidelines/38.typ

   identification (optional for more advanced students). \
 - Promote pair programming for in-class exercises to foster discussion and peer learning.

-This guideline offers a balanced approach combining theory, practice, and safety for mastering the basics of pointers suitable for a bootcamp environment.